aa6dcc/Aenertia/README.md

 4) implement autonomous navigation and mapping of unseen mazes with integrated real-time location tracking and obstacle management: use A* algorithm for optimal maze pathfinding and craft a Pygame visual demonstration
 5) implement computer vision for obstacle detection/avoidance, gesture recognition

+To do list:

+- website to tune PID values
+- implement camera snapshot
+- upgrade website capabilities
+- flash LED from phone

 TCP is used to communicate berween website and TCP server, UART is used to communicate between the TCP server and the microcontroller

 Full Architecture: